faithcomesbyhearing/dbp-etl-web/README.md

 ### Image

-The `image/Makefile` file is used to build the `dbp-etl` Docker image and push it to ECR.
+The [`image/Makefile`](./image/Makefile) file is used to build the `dbp-etl` Docker image and push it to ECR.
 This depends on the `ecr_url` variable from Terraform.
+Currently, the two environments' (Dev and Newdata) ECR URLs are in the `Makefile`, so you can uncomment one of them and run the script to push them.
+Alternatively, you can run the `aws ecr get-login-password` and `docker build`, `tag`, and `push` commands manually.

+This image will use the Git submodule in `image/dbp-etl`, so ensure it's code has been updated in that submodule or commit your changes and pull them into the submodule with `git submodule update`.

 ## Validate Lambda